swartchris8/swartchris8.github.io/_posts/2022-10-5-distant-supervision-workshop-materials.md

 money_detector = MoneyDetector()
 ```

-This labelling function extracts any digits that are preceeded by a currency.
+This labelling function extracts any digits that are preceded by a currency.

 ![Money detector](/assets/tall_giraffe_money.png)